 - Checks quality and consistency.

-- Synchronizes and sends product data to other programs and channels.
+- Synchronizes and centralizes product data across all platforms

 - Creates easy-to-locate backups and keeps a history of changes and versions that you can recover.

-PIM software that operates in a similar way to Excel, but is more intuitive and enriched.
-The PIM allows you to work with a formula language that’s accessible both to those who know Excel and those who are wary of it.
+PIM platforms operate in a similar way to Excel but are more intuitive and enriched.
+The PIM allows you to work with a formula language that’s accessible both to those who know Excel and those who don’t.

-A good product catalog is more than mathematical data.
+A good product catalog is more than mathematical data in a spreadsheet.
 To maintain your market competitiveness, you need to enrich the content and link it to other product management areas: